Connect with others who understand.

 Medically reviewed by Paul B. Griggs, M.D.

-On DiabetesTeam, members frequently discuss eye symptoms like blurry vision and dry eyes.
+On DiabetesTeam, members frequently discuss eye symptoms such as blurry vision and dry eyes.
 Sometimes, these eye issues are related to changes in blood glucose (sugar) or medication.
 Other times, they’re caused by an underlying complication of diabetes.
 Vision changes also can be a normal sign of aging or an unrelated condition, like cataracts.

 What Is Diabetic Macular Edema?